k1mb3rlyie/Quick-sort-GUI/README.md

 # Quick sort GUI
- Python quick sort algorithm GUI made with Custom Tkinter
+Quick sort algorithm implemented in python and with Custom Tkinter for GUI